Xtreme Long Drive™

 (XLD™) Championship Series Rules and Guidelines

-Any men outside the the Top 75 in WLD World Ranking Points and any Women outside the top 10 in WLD World Ranking Points at the season open (September 1) shall be allowed to compete that season…even if his/her ranking improves (inside top 75) during the season.
+Any men outside the the Top 75 in WLD World Ranking Points at the season open (September 1) shall be allowed to compete that season for allocated points.

 Any amateur player may enter an XLD™ competition and protect their amateur status by declaring said amateur status upon entry thereby waiving rights to any share of the purse.
 Any player who fails to properly declare amateur status shall be considered a professional long driver.
 (Only players over the age of 18 may be classified as professionals)